 I’ve found my comfort has increased dramatically while on the trail.

-Being able to keep a go-bag at the ready can also increase you opportunities to enjoy nature during those unexpected last minute opportunities or free weekends.
+Being able to keep a camping go bag at the ready can also increase your opportunities to enjoy nature for those unexpected last minute backpacking adventures when the opportunity of a free weekend pops up.

-Do you keep a “go bag” packed and ready for adventure?
+Do you keep a “camping go bag” packed and ready for adventure?
 What would you pack?
 Sound off in the comments.

 Latest posts by Ryan (see all)